 The fact that coordination of monetary and fiscal policies is difficult does not mean it is impossible.
 Eleven members of the European Union not only agreed to fix their exchange rates to one another, they agreed to adopt a common currency, the euro.
 The new currency was introduced in 1998 and became fully adopted in 1999.
-Since then, four other nations have joined.
-The nations that have adopted it have agreed to strict limits on their fiscal policies.
-Each will continue to have its own central bank, but these national central banks will operate similarly to the regional banks of the Federal Reserve System in the United States.
-The new European Central Bank will conduct monetary policy throughout the area.
-Details of this revolutionary venture are provided in the accompanying Case in Point.
+Since then, six other nations have joined.
+The nations that adopted it agreed to strict limits on their fiscal policies.
+Each continues to have its own central bank, but these national central banks operate similarly to the regional banks of the Federal Reserve System in the United States.
+The new European Central Bank conducts monetary policy throughout the area.
+Details of this revolutionary venture and the extraordinary problems it has encountered in recent years are provided in the accompanying Case in Point.